 Fremont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Fremont is a somewhat ethnically-diverse town.
 The people who call Fremont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fremont residents report their race to be White, followed by Asian.
 Important ancestries of people in Fremont include Irish, English, Dutch, and Italian.

 The most common language spoken in Fremont is English.
 Other important languages spoken here include Spanish and Japanese.